-The trouble with this book, it seems to me, is that it never really decides whether it is meant to be a scholarly monograph or a popular account.
-Most readers of popular science books might surely be expected to know about Occam's razor, yet this is explained; on the other hand the text is full of references to obscure species of primate that few non-specialists will have heard of and there are detailed discussions of their dentition and and anatomy.
-And the reader is assumed to have a clear picture in mind of the sequence of eras such as Eocene, Palaeocene, Oligocene and the like; a diagram would have been helpful.
+The trouble with this book, it seems to me, is that it never really decides whether it is meant to be a scholarly treatise or a popular account.
+Most readers of popular science books might surely be expected to know about Occam's razor, yet this is explained; on the other hand the text is full of references to obscure species of primate that few non-specialists will have heard of; there are detailed discussions of their dentition and and anatomy.
+The reader is assumed to have a clear picture in mind of the sequence of eras such as Eocene, Palaeocene, Oligocene and the like; a diagram would have been helpful.
 It would also have been a good idea to provide a glossary.

-Perhaps in an attempt to make this rather difficult material more "relevant" and palatable, we are given quite a lot of background historical material, starting with Cuvier and continuing into modern times.
+Perhaps in an attempt to lighten this rather difficult material we are given quite a lot of background historical information, starting with Cuvier and continuing into modern times.
 And we get accounts of Beard's own travels and experiences as well as his arguments with critics.
 This is somewhat pedestrian, both literally and metaphorically, and I suspect that most readers will be tempted to do a lot of skipping here.

 Beard is not a bad writer (though I wish he would not use "fortuitous" to mean "fortunate") but he has been poorly served by his editor.
 The book tries to do too many things at once.
 The Asian origins hypothesis is interesting and would have made a good topic for an article in New Scientist or Scientific American, but I don't think it merited expansion into a long book.
 The detailed anatomical material belongs in a scientific monograph; as for the historical account, that has been better done before by others.